innolitics/n2y/README.md

 - Remove styling that is tracked in Notion but is not visible in their UI, so as to avoid generating confusing output.
 In particular, remove styling from page titles and bolding for header blocks.
-- Ignore (and pring warnings and links) if there are unsupported blocks.
+- Ignore (and print warnings and links) if there are unsupported blocks.
+- Fix issue where images with the same name would collide with each other
+- Add a mermaid diagram plugin

 ### v0.4.1